a-z-listing/a-z-listing/README.md

 #### Bug Fixes: ####

+* Fix widget configuration autocomplete fields for target post and parent post in the theme customizer
 * Fix taxonomy-term-filtered listings displaying all posts (e.g. shortcodes of the form `[a-z-listing taxonomy="category" terms="term"])
 * Fix `get_the_item_object()` to work with old-style overridden indices
 * Fix `get_the_item_object()` to correctly extract the item ID and load the correct item